kevindigo/quests-of-zeus/backlog.md

 == Short-term ==

-- Use GameEngine.moveShip for card movement
+- Clear selection after drawing oracle card
+- Draw oracle card should not spend recoloring favor
+- Overhaul recoloring system
+- (might be fixed by the overhaul) Clear recoloring after movement
 - Need to get all the map navigation in one place

 == Oracle cards ==